underscoreio/essential-scala/src/pages/intro/object-literals.md

 var name = valueExpression
 ~~~

 All of these are **declarations**, binding names to values.
-Declarations are different to expressions in that do not evaluates to values and do not have a type.
+Declarations are different to expressions.
+They do not evaluate to a value and do not have a type.

 We have also seen the difference between methods and fields -- fields refer to values stored within an object, whereas methods refer to computations that produce values.